Compact Cauchy horizons admit constant surface gravity: Introduction

 \begin{theorem} Let $(M,g)$ be a smooth, $4$-dimensional spacetime and let $H$ be an orientable compact horizon in $M$.
 There are the following mutually excluding possibilities: \begin{enumerate} \item[(i)] All orbits are closed, $k=0$. $H$ is a Seifert fibration over a Satake manifold.
 The fibers are the orbits of the flow. \item[(ii)] The flow has precisely two closed orbits and every other orbit densely fills a two-torus, $k=1$.
 If the closed orbits are removed the manifold is diffeomorphic to a product $(0,1) \times T^2$ where the flow in each fiber $\{s\} \times T^2$ is a linear flow with dense orbits.
 The manifold $H$ is obtained by gluing two solid tori by their boundaries, on each solid torus the foliation being given through a suspension by an irrational rotation of the disk.
 Moreover, there are two subcases: \begin{itemize} \item[a)] $H$ is diffeomorphic to the lens space\footnote{It comprises the case $L(1,0)=S^3$ while the case $L(0,1)=S^1 \times S^2$ is included in (ii-b).
 See \cite{saveliev12} for this gluing construction.
 Note that a $S^3$ topology can also appear in case (i) (e.g.\ Hopf bundle).} $L(p,q)$, and the flow is conjugate to that of \cite[Example 1]{minguzzi24c}. \item[b)] $H$ is diffeomorphic to $S^1\times S^2$ and the flow is conjugate to the flow given by the suspension of an irrational rotation of $S^2$ (with respect to, say, the $z$-axis in the standard isometric embedding in $\mathbb{R}^3$). \end{itemize} \item[(iii)] Every orbit densely fills a two-torus, so no orbit is closed, no orbit is dense, $k=1$. $H$ is a $T^2$-bundle over $S^1$, each torus fiber being the closure of the orbits in it, and there are two possibilities: \begin{itemize} \item[a)] $H$ is diffeomorphic to $T^3$ with a flow conjugate to a linear flow on the torus. \item[b)] $H$ is diffeomorphic to the hyperbolic fibration $T^3_A$, ($ \textrm{tr} A > 2$) and the flow is conjugate to one of the flows of \cite[Example 2]{minguzzi24c}. \end{itemize} \item[(iv)] All orbits are dense, $k=2$. $H$ is diffeomorphic to $T^3$ with a flow conjugate to a linear flow on the torus. \end{enumerate} Moreover, except case (iii-b), the flow is isometric. \end{theorem}

 This result applies independently of whether the horizon is degenerate or non-degenerate.
-Under the dominant energy condition non-degenerate horizons are actually isometric \cite{petersen18b,bustamante21}\cite[Cor.\ 7]{minguzzi24c}, and so case (iii-b) is excluded.
+Under the dominant (actually null, as we have shown previously in Thm. \ref{nphb}) energy condition non-degenerate horizons are isometric \cite{petersen18b,bustamante21}\cite[Cor.\ 7]{minguzzi24c}, and so case (iii-b) is excluded.
 This also leads to the classification obtained by Bustamante–Reiris for the non-degenerate case via Lie group methods (see also \cite{kroenke24} for related results in the analytic case).

 For completeness we mention the classification for spacetime dimension 2 and 3.

 \begin{theorem} Let $(M,g)$ be a smooth, spacetime and let $H$ be an orientable compact horizon in $M$.
 In spacetime dimension 2 the manifold $H$ is diffeomorphic to $S^1$ while in spacetime dimension 3 the manifold $H$ is diffeomorphic to a torus with the flow being conjugate to (a) a constant flow along the fibers of the second projection $S^1\times S^1\to S^1$, (b) a linear flow over $T^2$ with dense orbits.
 In all cases the flow is isometric. \end{theorem}